It was about five years into my career. I was struggling to keep my sanity while learning how to handle tight deadlines

 Nobody is able to achieve this completely, but striving for such achievement is, in itself, a part of the liberation and a foundation for inner security.

-Joan’s work had references to Dr Jon Kabat-Zinn, and picked up his book – Wherever You Go, There You Are.
-There are so many insightful nuggets in there, which simply made sense; it felt right.
+Joan’s work had references to Dr. Jon Kabat-Zinn and picked up his book – Wherever You Go, There You Are.
+The numerous insightful nuggets in the book resonated with me naturally; it felt right.

 I read more about Yoga.
 My Indian roots and heritage helped me a bit here as well, understanding the ideas and trying different things readily.

-I got book from Shakti Gawain – Creative Visualization … in there was a CD with simple meditation exercises that naturally rejuvenate me.
+I got a book from Shakti Gawain – Creative Visualization.
+There was a CD with simple meditation exercises that naturally rejuvenate me.
 In the book, there were a couple of quotes that left a lasting impression on me.

 “Make every moment of our lives a moment of wondrous creation, in which we are just naturally choosing the best, the most beautiful, the most fulfilling lives we can imagine.”

 “To whatever degree you listen to and follow your intuition, you become a creative channel for higher power of the universe.”

-All the things made me feel as if I am not my body, I am not my mind … I am something more or different, I somehow can control my body, my reactions, my emotions when I am relaxed, not caught up in frenzy of my daily routine.
+All the things made me feel as if I am not my body; I am not my mind.
+I am something more or different; I somehow can control my body, my reactions, my emotions when I am relaxed, not caught up in the frenzy of my daily routine.